 The Board delegates specific responsibilities to its Committees and Trustees, the activities of which are reported to and discussed at full Board Meetings.
-The Trust intends to move to a MAT governance structure in September 2020, in anticipation of expected growth.
-This will comprise a Trust Board and a local governing body at Wrotham School (and new academies joining the Trust).
+The Trust moved to a MAT governance structure in September 2020.
+This saw the local governing body form for Wrotham and report to the trust board (along with information from Aylesford School).
 Day to day management of the academies / schools is undertaken by the Head teacher, supported by the Senior Leadership Team.